 Can I leave infrared heater on all the time?

 Yes, you can, and it’s actually advised that you do this.
 The best way to ensure your heater is running properly is to get one equipped with automatic temperature settings.
 This will ensure that the heater turns itself on/off to keep your space at the ideal temperature.

 Infrared heaters are better than standard electric heaters when it comes to efficiency and cost-savings.
-However, electric ceramic heaters do have their place, and one type may be better suited for you than the other.
-It’s best that you compare the features and benefits of infrared heaters to ceramic heaters to find the right type for your needs.
+However, electric heaters do have their place, and one type may be better suited for you than the other.
+It’s best that you compare the features and benefits of an infrared heater vs electric heater to find the right type for your needs.

 Both models of heaters are listed on our best electric heater for basement guide.
 So, if you’re looking for a space heater for downstairs, you’ll be happy with either type.

 How many square feet will a 1500 watt infrared heater heat?